Merchant growthMerchant growthPlaybookDashboard

 This article works best as part of a broader rollout cluster, not as a standalone read.

-Set the withdrawal and exception playbooks early
+Explain withdrawal and exception rules early

 • Define when withdrawals happen.